 A little boy named Doug was having one of those unique childlike discussions with his Mom.
-It was one of those conversations that only comes from the young, inquisitive mind of a child.
 He asked, “Mom, is God in the moon?”
 She did her best to explain that God is everywhere.
 “Is he in my tummy?”
 Doug asked.
-“Well, sort of,” his mom responded, not sure where these questions wee leading.
+“Well, sort of,” his mom responded, not sure where these questions were leading.
 Doug paused and then declared, “Then God wants a banana” (Buff Spies, in Reader’s Digest, November 1991).

 God’s omnipresence is a hard concept to grasp.
 Since everything else in our world is limited to a single location, it’s difficult to wrap our minds around the concept that God is everywhere.
 Scripture helps shed some light on this.